Highest1-YearGIC Ratesmaple leaf

 What type of investments can you hold in a TFSA?

-In reality, you can use your TFSA to invest in almost any asset that you can hold in your registered retirement savings plan (RRSP).
-This includes stocks, ETFs, mutual funds, bonds, and more.
-Unfortunately, you can't invest in pure cryptocurrency through your TFSA; however, there is a workaround.
-In Canada, there are multiple cryptocurrency ETFs that track the return of bitcoin.
+Unfortunately, you can't invest directly in cryptocurrency through your TFSA; however, there is a workaround.
+In Canada, there are multiple cryptocurrency ETFs that track the return of Bitcoin.
 You can hold these ETFs in your TFSA.

 Can you have more than one TFSA?